Safari news June 2015

 - The wildebeest migration has taken some odd turns between the short and long rains this year.
 The calving season started early after big rains in early January followed by a quick dry spell which sent the herds scattering south into the Maswa reserve.
 Rains in February ushered the migration back up to Ndutu and then it seemed to take an early northerly move into the western corridor in late March.
 Then the big rains started and instead of continuing north they did a U-turn and then fanned out.
 So the central Serengeti has had more than its fair share of action this season.

-- These migration safari maps help explain how things work in the Serengeti-Mara ecosystem
+- How the migration works helps to explain what happens in the Serengeti-Mara ecosystem

 - Dry season in the Serengeti and Masai Mara: The “long rains” are over and it’s safe to say that the northern Serengeti and Mara are about to play centre stage until some time in November.